kadauw/IMKF/3Dscanning.md

 ### 03	Types of 3D Scanning

-There are two main categories of 3D scanning technologies: contact and non-contact.
+There are two main categories of 3D scanning technologies:
+A) Contact
+B) and Non-contact.

 #### A) Contact Scanning:
 As the name suggests, contact scanners physically touch the surface of the object to capture its shape.
 A probe or stylus on the scanner moves across the object, taking measurements at numerous points.